Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Porto actually eats.

 Tip: Open daily.
 The dining room is a 25-minute taxi from Ribeira; metro to Combatentes saves time.

-Puro 4050 on Largo Sao Domingos in Porto is a mozzarella-and-burrata bar from an Italian-Portuguese duo, with Iberian cured meats, Sicilian cheeses and a roof terrace.
+Puro 4050 on Largo Sao Domingos in Porto is a mozzarella-and-burrata bar from an Italian-Portuguese duo, with Iberian cured meats, Sicilian cheeses.

 Signature: Burrata with chourico, Tagliata di manzo